“Man is neither angel nor beast, and unhappily whoever wants to act the angel, acts the beast.”Blaise Pascal (1623 –

 The Boschian landscape promised by the new demigods, and sold as utopia (“you will own nothing, you will be happy”) is rather a horrific transhumanist and genocidal agenda.
 This ultimate dystopia will be ushered in via Death Passports, the true door to hell on earth.

-Once again reason (as the articulating of thoughts and reasonable, human deeds, not the blood-thirsty goddess we enthroned) art, and science (independent science, debatable science) will be discarded, derided, censored and trampled upon, as its function is no longer required for the common man, the slave, the betas and gammas that will populate the techno-underworld in the shadows, away from the morning sun.
-Slaves once again, sentenced to torture or death if they dare as much as to read an unlisted book.
+And once again, in this our historic puppet theatre reason, art, and science will be discarded, derided, censored, and trampled upon.
+And like below, that which is above, our new “gods” will become inarticulate brutes and, understandably, haters of a spiritually forsaken mankind.
+Slaves once again, pitifully again, sentenced to torture and death should they dare as much as to read an unlisted book.
 Books, again burned.
-Masters’ reason will rely solely on calculation and strategical cruelty, a cruelty never seen before.
-The human venture will end as such.
+Men, again burned.
+Masters’ reason will rely solely on calculation and strategical cruelty, its art that cruelty newly churned, its science that cruelty duly updated.
+The all-seeing eye, all-feeling tentacle of the A.I.
+Elohim.
+The human venture may end as such.
 However far we may think we can travel into space, or planets we can modify to hold life, there is an invisible wall waiting for us: our insatiable greed and our penchant for destruction will be the end of utopia, just as it always was.

 The End of Reason